liberapay/liberapay.com/CONTRIBUTING.md

 ##### Collaborators

 Gittip has a policy that anyone with four commits accepted into the repo is invited to be a collaborator.
-It's opt-in though, so we'll ask you first (or you can feel free to ask us if we're negligent) before adding you.
+This is opt-in, so we'll ask you first before adding you.
 Once you're a collaborator you can commit to the main repo directly without having to submit pull requests.
-Ideally collaborators represent people who think of themselves as part of the Gittip team.
+Ideally, collaborators represent people who think of themselves as part of the Gittip development team.
+There's no shame or hard feelings if you turn down our invitation, or even if you change your mind later.
 If you don't contribute code for a while (a year?) we'll probably retire your collaborator status.